 - you want to improve (not simply defend) that is open to and insists upon further change

 - you’re willing to surrender unconditionally to the flow of workshop feedback

 As writers, our artistic freedom is limitless.
 We have the power to elicit deep emotion with but a few pen or key strokes.
 As writers writing within a community of writers, we share agency as well as vulnerability.
 Attention is a finite resource.
 As a writer asking other writers to actively interact and respond to your work, even in a small workshop you are commanding potentially thousands of human-minutes of undivided attention, from people who have no idea whatsoever of what you will be submitting.
 They give you that attention purely on faith and generosity.
-Writers seeking feedback need not censor themselves, but simply consider whether they are repaying that attention with a gift in return, or causing their listeners unnecessary discomfort.

-The personal and political will always be trading places, jockeying for the same position at the head of the queue as we write.
 In workshop, as we consider craft and technique, fellow writers reading and critiquing your piece consent to set their own personalities and politics aside to engage in a mutually respectful act of empathy that offers new perspectives.
 They know how it feels to be in your shoes, daunted by choices of diction and syntax, thrilled at the crux of connection, inversion and imaginative leap.
 Beyond the ken of readers passively absorbing information or a story merely for its entertainment value, workshop participants are actively experiencing the text of submitted work in a constant state of inquiry, seeking the same rewards a reader seeks while observing nuances of intention and technique, all the while asking: How do these crafted words inform my own ability to translate the world?